sandeepseeram-techfirst/SDE-bootcamp/Cloud_Design_Patterns/sidecar.md

 ##### Solution
 Co-locate a cohesive set of tasks with the primary application, but place them inside their own process or container, providing a homogeneous interface for platform services across languages.

 A sidecar service isn't necessarily part of the application, but is connected to it.
 It goes wherever the parent application goes.
+Sidecars are supporting processes or services that are deployed with the primary application.